metabrainz/picard-docs/source/glossary.rst

 **recording**

    An entity in MusicBrainz which can be linked to tracks on releases.
-For example "`Be (One in a Million)
-   <https://musicbrainz.org/recording/fbd0e1a0-b6c5-4926-b89d-3922e4144da9>`_" is the recording linked to
-   track 14 on the album "Tourist".
 Each track must always be associated with a single recording, but a recording can be linked to any number of tracks.
+   For example, this recording of "`Bohemian Rhapsody
+   <https://musicbrainz.org/recording/b1a9c0e9-d987-4042-ae91-78d6a3267d69>`_" is found as a track on over 100 releases.

    Please see the `Recording <https://musicbrainz.org/doc/Recording>`_ page on the MusicBrainz website for additional information.